Troubleshooting Common Hearing Aid Problems

 - Once you are certain the device is on and the volume is up, if there is still no sound, check the battery.
 If the battery door won’t close properly, the battery might be upside-down.
 Otherwise, the battery may be depleted and, in this case, you need to change the battery.

-- If it isn’t the battery, check the receiver tube.
-The tube may be blocked, in which case clean the tube.
+- If a fresh battery doesn’t work, check the receiver tube.
+The tube may be blocked, in which case you need to clean the tube.

-- If the issue isn’t the tube, check the microphone.
+- If cleaning the tube does not solve the issue, check the microphone.
 There may be wax or dirt blocking it.
 If so, clean it and try the hearing aid again.

 If you put the hearing aid on and find the hearing aids aren’t loud enough, regardless of the volume, take these steps to try to find a solution:

 - Check to see that your aid is set to the right program and volume.
-It may have been set to the wrong one.
-If it is wrong, set it to the right program.
+If it was accidentally set to the wrong one, set it to the right program.

 - Dust or lint may have accumulated in the controls.
-Switch the controls and reset them to your preferences to clear any debris.
+Switch/rotate the controls and reset them to your preferences to clear any debris.

 - If it isn’t the program or a control issue, check to see if there is wax, dirt, or debris blocking the microphone, tube, or earpiece.
 If you see any, clean these components appropriately.